anushree243/Email-Spam-Classification/README.md

 # Email-Spam-Classification
-In this We are checking if the email is spam or not.F
+In this We are checking if the email is spam or not.